stases/math4ai_temp/docs/essentials/jacobians.md

 title: Jacobians
 ---

-{: .content }
-In this section you will look at general patterns in higher-dimensional derivatives.

 # Jacobians

+{: .motivation }
+As we have seen, computing multivariate derivatives can be quite convoluted.
+Luckily for us, we can often save **a lot** of work in machine learning.
+In this section, we will cover some basic patterns of computing higher-dimensional derivatives.

-## A new fried: Kronecker delta
+## A new friend: Kronecker delta

 One of the most iconic functions in deep learning is the 'linear layer', which takes some input $$\textbf{x} \in \mathbb{R}^m$$ and takes $$n$$ linear combinations (with different factors) of the inputs.
 This linear layer can be considered a function